About CBCA

 Malik Robinson, Vice Chair

-Executive Director, Cleo Parker Robinson Dance
+President & CEO, Cleo Parker Robinson Dance

 Rachel Basye, Treasurer

-Executive Director, Art Students League Denver
+Executive Director, Art Students League of Denver

 Anthony McWright, EdD, Secretary